VICTORY ATHLETICS IS AN INDEPENDENT EVENT PRODUCER.

 - T-shirts with tryout dates on them.
 (T-shirts with gym name, logo, and/or website are acceptable as long as there is no reference to recruitment of athletes.

-- Recruiting of athletes/promoting gym at Victory events can/may result in a 4 point deduction, removal of owners, directors, or coaches, disqualification, etc.
+- Recruiting of athletes/promoting gym at Victory events can/may result in a deduction, removal of owners, directors, or coaches, disqualification, etc.

 Teams may report any issues to event management, but in order for us to assess a point deduction or disqualification, a member of our staff must actually witness such conduct and deem it unsportsmanlike.
 Victory will not make a ruling based on hearsay alone.

 The Victory staff will not tolerate rude, angry, or disrespectful behavior.
-This behavior could also result in a 4 point deduction.
+This behavior could also result in a deduction.

 INCLEMENT WEATHER POLICY